Iran's Khamenei rejects US nuclear talks offer

 But they have often ended with Iran demanding the West lifts sanctions as a condition to any nuclear move, and the Western powers refusing.

-Iran is expected to attend another round of negotiations on 26 February in Kazakhstan.'No threats'
+Iran is expected to attend another round of negotiations on 26 February in Kazakhstan.

 Mr Biden made his offer of direct talks during a security conference in Germany last weekend.